perseus784/BvS/README.md

 *Here comes Deep Neural Networks:*
 If we add more layers in a neural network to make it more accurate and handle larger data, it's a deep neural network.
 It works the same way as shown above except it has more layers of it's repeated selfs.

+ A neural network with three hidden layers and one output layer is built for our case.
+ We have successfully created a simple [**neural network**](https://github.com/perseus784/BvS/blob/master/neural_network.py).

 <p align="center">
 <img src="/media/neural_network.jpg" alt="DNN" width="700" height="350">
 </p>

-Ahh Ahh, not so fast.
-We have to add more things to make it smarter.
-We give some inputs to the network we've built and it gives us some output back, Simple right!.
-Now the network has no kind of huiding or rewarding system to go towards the right direction.
-The predicted output is compared with the actual output, from that loss is calculated.
-This loss should be reduced.
-A cost function is defined and it has to be minimized using various methods.

 **Step 4:** Train the model using the data matrices.